Venafi/vssh-cli/.github/README.md

     - [Renewing SSH certificates using the `certificate renew` command](../wiki/Renewing-an-SSH-certificate)

 ## Short usage examples
-This examples apply to the latest version of vSSH CLI, which you can [download here](../releases/latest).
+The examples bellow apply to the latest version of vSSH CLI, which you can [download here](../releases/latest).

 ## License